OpenVR driver

 For example, a command executed from the folder with the vrpathreg.exe file may look like this:vrpathreg.exe adddriver "D:\AntilatencySoft\OpenVrDriver_3.5.2"

-You can uninstall the driver via the command line using the command:
+You can uninstall the driver via the command line using the following command:

 "<SteamDirectory>\steamapps\common\SteamVR\bin\win64\vrpathreg.exe" removedriver "<DriverDirectory>"